muhammad-fiaz/GenX/README.md

 # GenX

-**GenX** is a browser-based extension that provides a local-first AI UI and developer studio.
+**GenX** is a cross-platform application that provides a local-first AI UI and developer studio.
 It enables users to interact with backend services and AI models directly from the local browser.

 > This Project is in Active Development.